My Laptop cannot do X, needs more memory, is slow...

 If your laptop’s hardware is quite old or can’t be upgraded, it might be time to consider investing in a new one with better specifications.

-Study Tech and Tech Support would recommend upgrading from any, "entry level" or standard DSA laptop in any instance, purely as the base model laptops funded by DSA will be adequate for most tasks, though they may do those tasks slower than you may ...
+So why would I need to upgrade the laptop I am awarded?
+Study Tech and Tech Support would recommend upgrading from any, "entry level" or standard DSA laptop in almost any instance, purely as the base model laptops funded by DSA will be at most, ...

 Laptops will generally have a battery that lasts a few hours, under a light load.
 A light load is one or two browser tabs/windows and one light app such as Word or Teams.
 ANY recording app, making notes/incorporating AI in some way or otherwise is a ...